higorhgoncalves/lenovo-g40-80-hackintosh/README.md

 ### Lenovo G40-80 Hackintosh with Opencore (0.6.2)

 **Working:**
-* Processor - Intel 5200U Broadwell
+* CPU - Intel 5200U Broadwell;
 * Video - Intel HD 5500;
+* HDMI Video;
-* Brightness;
+* Brightness control;
 * Audio - CONEXANT 20751/2;
 * Touchpad and Keyboard;
 * USB Devices;
 * Wifi Dongle - TL WN725N - Download Driver and Install(Catalina and Older);
 * Battery Status;

 **What doesn't work yet:**
-* Wifi and Bluetooth Card - RTL8723BE - Not Supported, need replacement
+* Wifi and Bluetooth Card - RTL8723BE - Not Supported, need replacement;
-* SD-CardReader - Not Supported
+* SD-CardReader - Not Supported;
+* HDMI Audio;

 **Fixes:**
 * To configure shortcut keys for Brightness, first disable SSDT-BATT.aml through Opencore Configurator, or a Plist Editor.
 After configuration you can enable SSDT-BATT again.
-Recomended Keys: F1 and F2;
+Recomended Keys: Ctrl + F11 and Ctrl + F12;

-* To configure Trackpad on System Preferences, please download the Trackpad Pane Fix, open Hackintool under Utilities click on the House icon (Disable Gatekeeper), copy Trackpad.prefPane to /System/Library/PreferencePanes/ and Replace the one found in there.
+* To configure Trackpad on System Preferences, please download the Trackpad Pane Fix, open Hackintool, under Utilities, click on the House icon (Disable Gatekeeper), copy Trackpad.prefPane to /System/Library/PreferencePanes/ and Replace the one found in there.

 **Downloads:**
 * Opencore Configurator